Plasmon-driven exciton formation in a non-equilibrium Fermi liquid

-We posit that the role of plasmons is qualitatively different in the high-fluence regime, when the persistence of localized spectral weight at $E_X$ arises due to a hot plasmon-driven inter-band transition, which creates a Mahan exciton with holes in the bulk conduction band just below $E_0$ (yellow triangle in Fig.~\ref{fig:overview}c) and electrons in the surface conduction band, as shown schematically in Fig.~\ref{fig:mahan_exciton}a.
+We posit that the role of plasmons is qualitatively different in the high-fluence regime, when the persistence of localized spectral weight at $E_X$ arises due to a hot plasmon-driven inter-band transition, which creates a Mahan exciton with holes in the bulk conduction band just below $E_0$ (yellow triangle in Fig.~\ref{fig:overview}b) and electrons in the surface conduction band, as shown schematically in Fig.~\ref{fig:mahan_exciton}a.
 A Mahan exciton forms with electrons at the effective Fermi level of an \textit{n}-doped system, when hole densities are negligible due to valence degeneracy~\cite{Mahan1967ExcitonsSemiconductors, Mahan1967ExcitonsMass}.
-We have previously noted that the chemical potential $\mu$ of the populations in the unoccupied surface bands cools to $\mu(t\gg t_0)\approx E_0 + \qty{100}{meV}$ (Supplementary Information~\ref{fitting_SI}), which is equal to $E_X$.
-Moreover, our assessment of high valence degeneracy is supported by previous optical spectroscopy studies, which identify the bulk conduction band with a large mass at $\Gamma$ in the energy range of the yellow triangle in Fig.~\ref{fig:overview}c~\cite{Wu2024TheSingularity, Santos-Cottin2023EuCd2As2:Semiconductor}, as well as our PM-state DFT calculations, which show a doubly degenerate bulk band at approximately the same energy that is flat to leading order in three-dimensional $k$-space near $\Gamma$ (Supplementary Information~\ref{siDFT}).
+We have previously noted that the chemical potential $\mu$ of the populations in the unoccupied surface bands cools to $\mu(t\gg t_0)\approx E_0 + \qty{100}{meV}$ (SM Sec.~\ref{fitting_SI} \cite{2026SeeURL}), which is equal to $E_X$.
+Moreover, our assessment of high valence degeneracy is supported by optical spectroscopy studies, which identify the bulk conduction band with a large mass at $\Gamma$ in the energy range of the yellow triangle in Fig.~\ref{fig:overview}b~\cite{Wu2024TheSingularity, Santos-Cottin2023EuCd2As2:Semiconductor}, as well as our PM-state DFT calculations, which show a doubly degenerate bulk band at approximately the same energy that is flat to leading order in 3D $k$-space near $\Gamma$ (SM Sec.~\ref{siDFT} \cite{2026SeeURL}).

 To test this interpretation, we first search for signatures of holes in the bulk conduction band after photo-excitation.
 This is challenging because, at equilibrium, all of the bulk and surface states involved in this scenario are unoccupied.
 We therefore identify holes in the bulk conduction band by comparing population dynamics between the excitonic and non-excitonic conditions, corresponding to high (\qty{55}{\micro J/cm^2}) and low (\qty{15}{\micro J/cm^2}) fluence, respectively.
 We show in Fig.~\ref{fig:mahan_exciton}b the difference between time traces for the high and low fluence excitations, with the maximum spectral weight at each energy for both fluences normalized to one.
 Strikingly, a relative depletion of spectral weight for high fluence accumulates at $E_H\equiv E_0-\qty{50}{meV}$ during the first \qty{2}{ps} (dark blue region in Fig.~\ref{fig:mahan_exciton}b).
 This indicates that the initial population decay at $E_H$ is faster for high fluence excitation than for low fluence.
 Additionally, a substantially larger relative spectral weight at high fluence accumulates at $E_X$ within a few picoseconds (gold region in Fig.~\ref{fig:mahan_exciton}b), consistent with the longer lifetime of the excitonic population.